 Gestational diabetes is also more common in women of color than Caucasian women.

 During your follow-up glucose testing, you fast overnight and have your blood sugar levels tested first thing in the morning.
-Then you drink the glucose-rich drink, and the team at Perinatal Diagnostic center checks your blood every hour for three hours.
+Then you drink the glucose-rich drink, and the team at Perinatal Diagnostic Center and Ultrasound checks your blood every hour for three hours.
 If your blood sugar readings are high for two of the three checks, your doctor diagnoses gestational diabetes.

 Dr. Jadali provides diabetic education and counseling to help you protect your health.
 You learn to monitor your blood sugar levels daily with at-home finger prick tests.
 Dr. Jadali also helps you adjust your diet and exercise habits to control your glucose levels.
 For example, taking a brief walk after you eat helps your body use insulin more efficiently.

-If you’re concerned about gestational diabetes, call Perinatal Diagnostic Center to make an appointment today.
+If you’re concerned about gestational diabetes, call Perinatal Diagnostic Center and Ultrasound to make an appointment today.